strohs/wordle-solver-rust/README.md

 # Rust Wordle Solver
-A command line wordle solver that uses information theory to solve a game of [wordle](https://www.nytimes.com/games/wordle/index.html).
+This is a command line tool that uses information theory to solve a game of [wordle](https://www.nytimes.com/games/wordle/index.html).
 It's inspired by [3Blue1Brown](https://www.youtube.com/watch?v=v68zYyaEmEA) and [Jon Gjenset's](https://www.youtube.com/watch?v=doFowk4xj7Q) YouTube videos on this topic.

 ## Running
-This solver is a command line program that is used at the same time you are making guesses into the wordle web application.
+This solver is a separate command line program that is used at the same time you are making guesses into a game of wordle.
-You make your first guess into the web app, and then enter that guess along with its corresponding "correctness" pattern into the wordle solver, separated by a space.
+As you make guesses in wordle, you enter the results of each guess into this solver, using a "correctness" pattern string.
+The solver will then report the next, best, word to guess.

-The correctness pattern is a five character string that represents the correctness of each letter of your guess as reported by wordle.
+The correctness pattern is a five character string that represents the correctness of each letter of your guess.
 It consists of the characters `c`,`m`, or `w`.
 - `c` a letter of the guess is in the **correct** position, the wordle web app shows these with a green background
 - `m` a letter of the guess is in the answer but is **misplaced**, or in the incorrect position, wordle shows these with a yellow background